lifanwar/redis-baileys/README.md

    _it is redis prefix in instalation number 2_

 # Sample Doc of redis baileys
+_For more examples, please refer to the [Documentation](https://www.npmjs.com/package/redis-baileys)_

 ```js
 const { useRedisAuthState } = require('redis-baileys');